buildbot/buildbot/master/docs/relnotes/index.rst

 * The Git step now uses the `git clean` option `-f` twice, to also remove untracked directories managed by another git repository.
   See :bb:bug:`2560`.

+* Introduce an alternative way to deploy Buildbot and try the pyflakes tutorial using :ref:`Docker <first-run-docker-label>`.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~